-- Significantly WORSE than average on 71 questions - The scores were average on 11 questions
+- Significantly BETTER than average on 4 questions - Significantly WORSE than average on 71 questions - The scores were average on 11 questions

 Understanding your results

 The following section summarises your Trust's results.
 It details which problem scores have changed significantly over the last year and how your Trust compares to the average for all 'Picker' ambulance trusts.